amzn/computer-vision-basics-in-microsoft-excel/README.md

 ### Q2:  How was the image data imported into Excel?

-Please follow this blog: https://alvinalexander.com/blog/post/java/getting-rgb-values-for-each-pixel-in-image-using-java-bufferedi and output data into a [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values) which Excel readily opens.
+You can follow this blog: https://alvinalexander.com/blog/post/java/getting-rgb-values-for-each-pixel-in-image-using-java-bufferedi and output data into a [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values) which Excel readily opens.

 Here are two more images imported into Excel, ready for use: [Einstein](Image-Einstein.xlsx), [Pillars](Image-Pillars.xlsx).
-Note that the Face Detection parameters used during the talk would likely fail to detect Einstein's face as the Haar-like features were fine-tuned by hand for detecting Mona Lisa's face in just that image.
-However, the method can again be easily fine-tuned for Einstein's face, AND, when the parameters are [calculated using Machine Learning](https://en.wikipedia.org/wiki/Viola%E2%80%93Jones_object_detection_framework#Components_of_the_framework), it works on nearly all frontal-looking faces (assuming not occluded, not too small, etc.).
-See question 6 below for further details on this.
+Note that the Face Detection parameters used in the Excel files above would likely fail to detect Einstein's face as the Haar-like features were fine-tuned by hand for detecting Mona Lisa's face in just that image.
+However, the method can again be easily fine-tuned for Einstein's face, AND, when the parameters are [calculated using Machine Learning](https://en.wikipedia.org/wiki/Viola%E2%80%93Jones_object_detection_framework#Components_of_the_framework), it works on most frontal-looking faces (assuming not occluded, not too small, etc.).
+See question #7 below for further details on this.

 ### Q3:  Why was the green channel of the image used, and not red or blue?
+How can I represent color images in Excel in this fashion?

 Of the three primary color channels, red, green and blue, green contributes the most to luminosity.

 Ideally, the image should be converted to grayscale first, or luminosity values should be computed (see [here](https://en.wikipedia.org/wiki/CIE_1931_color_space)).
 This was skipped just for simplicity of explanation.

 ![Why Green?](img/Why-Green.jpg)

+One way of representing color images in Excel is referenced in the answer to the question #8 below.

 ### Q4:  Are the techniques presented still relevant, or are they replaced by deep neural networks?